Construction Site Security: What Every Construction Professional Must Know

 • For large projects, a guard should be stationed at entrance and exit gates to monitor deliveries, and employee and sub-contractor arrial and departures.

 In addition to maximizing construction site security, utilizing a reputable security firm can also result in lower insurance premiums, reduced risk, less lost time due to vandalism or missing materials and a safer working environment for all your employees and sub-contractors.
-When you contact security companies be sure to ask them these questions.

 You may also like